Prospective Students

 What is the department diversity like?
 How does the department support students of color?

-The department has a diversity, equity, and inclusion (DEI) committee consists of a comnination of faculty, staff, and students, and they host annual town halls and serve as leaders for diversity-related concerns.
+The department has a diversity, equity, and inclusion (DEI) committee which consists of a combination of faculty, staff, and students, and they host annual town halls and serve as leaders for diversity-related concerns.
 The DEI committee strives to increase diversity within the department (at the grad student, post doc, and faculty levels) through recruitment and retention of URM, improving departmental climate and mentoring, and increasing communication between faculty and students to bring pressing issues directly to the faculty's attention.
-Students can send feedback and suggestions to the Materials DEI committee through an anonymous google form, or by directly emailing any of its members (link).
+Students can send feedback and suggestions to the Materials DEI committee through an anonymous google form.
 To report specific bias incidents, go to https://studentlife.sa.ucsb.edu/bias.
 The department fully endorses the College of Engineering statement that: "diversity is indispensable in the College of Engineering, where richly varied perspectives and lived experiences enhance creativity and innovation," and that "solutions that are more meaningful and have a greater positive impact, because they arise from a broader understanding of what constitutes the greater good and from an expanded awareness of who benefits from technological advances."
 Check out groups such as BGSA, NSBE, SACNAS, WiSE, QTGSU, IASB, APIGSA, and AIGSA!

 What's the campus/department attitude towards mental health?